 Tommy Brown: Upstate

-The earliest images in Tommy Brown: Upstate include black-and-white portraits of startling frankness.
-More recent color photographs resonate with the poetic clarity of paintings by Charles Sheeler, Georgia O’Keeffe, or Charles Burchfield.
-The consistent subject of Tommy Brown: Upstate is the spirit of this place, its natural and fierce beauty, the relationship of people to the land, and the marks of the past on present-day life.
+Since the 1980s Brown has made interesting pictures of people, farms, and the striking landscapes in this region.
+The earliest images on view include black-and-white portraits of startling frankness.
+More recent color photographs of farm structures resonate with the poetic geometry of Modernist American paintings by artists such as Charles Sheeler or Georgia O’Keeffe.
+Throughout, Brown is sensitive to the effects of regional light through passing seasons.
+His consistent subject is the spirit of this place, its natural and fierce beauty, the relationship of people to the land, and the marks of the past on present-day life.